2050 nm. 16.5 hour flight.

-The longest over water route in the world is the stretch between Hawaii and the U.S. mainland.
-If you run in to trouble, there are no alternate landing locations unless you return to Hawaii or fortuitously land on an aircraft carrier.
+The longest over-water route in the world is the stretch between Hawaii and the U.S. mainland.
+If you run into trouble, there are no alternate landing locations unless you return to Hawaii or fortuitously land on an aircraft carrier.
 The flight planning, weather conditions, and readiness of the aircraft and pilot need to be perfect.

 I chose to wait, prepare the aircraft, and monitor the forecasts closely for an ideal weather window.
 According to Air Services Hawaii (ASH), it is common for ferry pilots to wait up to a month before attempting this route.
-Thursday (August 30) looked like the best day to attempt the flight and the weather forecast predicted 70% tail winds at 10,000 ft.
-On Saturday, hurricane Miriam would sweep in from the northeast, disrupting the favorable winds at altitude and block my path towards the California.
+Thursday (August 30) looked like the best day to attempt the flight and the weather forecast predicted 70% tailwinds at 10,000 ft.
+On Saturday, hurricane Miriam would sweep in from the northeast, disrupting the favorable winds at altitude and block my path towards California.

-To ensure a successful departure, Hilo International Airport RWY 8 was chosen as it has a 9800 x 150 ft runway.
+To ensure a successful departure, Hilo International Airport RWY 8 was chosen as it has a 9800 ft long by 150 ft wide runway.

-On take-off, the airplane accelerated extremely slowly and used 6000 ft of runway (normally 500 ft) before the plane lifted and cleared ground effect.
-I fought headwinds for 1000 nm and carefully monitored my fuel supply.
-At the half-way point, the fickle winds changed direction and favorably pushed me towards the fog shrouded California coast.
+For the first 1000 nm, I fought 10 knot headwinds and carefully monitored my fuel supply.
+At the half-way point, the fickle winds finally changed direction and favorably pushed me towards the fog-shrouded California coast.
 Darkness descended around 9 pm over the Pacific.
 I flew on for the next 6.5 hours until landing at 3:30 am in Concord, California.
 The 17 hour journey from Hilo to Oakland/Concord was very exhausting, especially since I had only a few hours of sleep the previous night.
-Later on I learned that other pilots, tracking my progress across the Pacific that night, did not get much sleep either.
+Later on, I learned that other pilots, tracking my progress across the Pacific that night, did not get much sleep either.
 It was a relief knowing that my flight was being tracked by many people in the event of an emergency.